CLI Tool

 # Solution: Provide more characters

-runhuman status 712e # more specific prefix
+runhuman job status 712e # more specific prefix

 Full ID Required